Artemixed/DolphinMarioKartConfig/README.md

-# Xbox Controller Profiles for Dolphin Emulator when playing Mario Kart
+# Xbox Controller Profile for Dolphin Emulator when playing Mario Kart

 *How To Use?*